Von Neumann Algebras in Double-Scaled SYK: Introduction

 \paragraph{Organization of the Paper} In section \ref{sec:pure-DSSYK} we briefly review the construction of Hilbert space $\mh_{0}$ in double-scaled SYK model without matter chords.
 We present both the chord number basis and energy basis and the overlap between them.
 We discuss two interesting scenarios where in the first case, the observer has access to all bounded operators $\mathcal{B}\left(\mh_{0}\right)$ and in latter case the observer only has access to bounded functions of the Hamiltonian $H_{0}$, denoted as $\ma_{0}$.
 In the first case the algebra is of Type I$_{\infty}$ and the trace of this algebra is uniquely defined as summing over expectation values of all basis states.
 In the second case the algebra $\ma_{0}$ is not a factor and there is no preferred definition of a trace.
 Consequently, in both scenarios, there is no justification for employing the expectation value in $\Omega$ as a trace, as was implicitly assumed in \eqref{eq:z0}.

-In section \ref{sec:DSSYK-matter} we construct the double-scaled algebra $\ma$ generated by chord operators and prove it is a Type II$_{1}$ factor.
-We specify the Hilbert space $\mh$ of double-scaled SYK model with a single type of matter with weight $\Del$, and define operators of $\ma$ by explicitly specifying their action on a generic state in $\mh$.
+In section \ref{sec:DSSYK-matter} we construct the double-scaled algebra $\ma$ generated by chord operators and prove it is a Type II$_{1}$ factor.\footnote{Throughout the paper, we define the double-scaling limit of operators in the renormalized tracial state.
+It is found recently that for certain pure states, the resulting double-scaled algebra can be a Type I$_\infty$ factor, see \cite{rajgadia2026}. } We specify the Hilbert space $\mh$ of double-scaled SYK model with a single type of matter with weight $\Del$, and define operators of $\ma$ by explicitly specifying their action on a generic state in $\mh$.
 By construction, $\mh$ contains $\mh_{0}$ as a subspace.
 We then explore the modular structure of $\ma$ and prove that the empty state $\Omega$ is cyclic separating for $\ma$.
 Hence, an alternative and equally valid approach would be to initially define the operators' action on $\Omega$ and subsequently applying the GNS construction.
 We opt for the current presentation approach as it is directly motivated by the chord statistics established in \cite{Berkooz:2018jqr,Lin:2022nss}.
-We assert the existence of an operator basis $ \{\Phi_{\xi}|\thinspace\thinspace\thinspace\forall|\xi\ket\in\mh\}$ of $\ma$ by applying normal orderings to strings of chord operators.
-Subsequently, we formulate the cyclic property of $\Omega$ in terms of the operator-state correspondence as follows: \be \Phi_{\xi}|\Omega\ket=|\xi\ket. \ee We will utilize this operator language when addressing the finite emergent temperature in the following sections.
+We assert the existence of an operator basis $ \{\Phi_{\xi}|\thinspace\thinspace\thinspace\forall|\xi\ra\in\mh\}$ of $\ma$ by applying normal orderings to strings of chord operators.
+Subsequently, we formulate the cyclic property of $\Omega$ in terms of the operator-state correspondence as follows: \be \Phi_{\xi}|\Omega\ra=|\xi\ra. \ee We will utilize this operator language when addressing the finite emergent temperature in the following sections.